atmos/warden-github/README.md

 # warden-github

-A [warden](https://github.com/hassox/warden) strategy that provides oauth authentication to github.
-Find out more about enabling your application at github's [oauth quickstart](http://gist.github.com/419219).
+A [warden](https://github.com/hassox/warden) strategy that provides OAuth authentication to GitHub.

 ## The Extension in Action

 To play with the extension, follow these steps:

+1. Check out a copy of the source.
-1. [Create an application on GitHub](https://github.com/settings/applications/new) and set the callback URL to `http://localhost:9292`
+2. [Create an application on GitHub](https://github.com/settings/applications/new) and set the callback URL to `http://localhost:9292`
-2. Run the following command with the client id and client secret obtained from the previous step:
+3. Run the following command with the client id and client secret obtained from the previous step:

-        % GITHUB_CLIENT_ID="<from GH>" GITHUB_CLIENT_SECRET="<from GH>" bundle exec rackup
+        GITHUB_CLIENT_ID="<from GH>" GITHUB_CLIENT_SECRET="<from GH>" bundle exec rackup

     This will run the example app [example/simple_app.rb](example/simple_app.rb).

     If you wish to see multiple user scopes in action, run the above command with an additional variable:

-        % MULTI_SCOPE_APP=1 GITHUB_CLIENT_ID="<from GH>" GITHUB_CLIENT_SECRET="<from GH>" bundle exec rackup
+        MULTI_SCOPE_APP=1 GITHUB_CLIENT_ID="<from GH>" GITHUB_CLIENT_SECRET="<from GH>" bundle exec rackup

     This will run the example app [example/multi_scope_app.rb](example/multi_scope_app.rb).

-3. Point your browser at [http://localhost:9292/](http://localhost:9292) and enjoy!
+4. Point your browser at [http://localhost:9292/](http://localhost:9292) and enjoy!

 ## Configuration